-These comments to the National Organic Standards Board (NOSB) on its Spring 2019 agenda are submitted on behalf of Beyond Pesticides.
+These comments to the National Organic Standards Board (NOSB) on its Fall 2019 agenda are submitted on behalf of Beyond Pesticides.
 Founded in 1981 as a national, grassroots, membership organization that represents community-based organizations and a range of people seeking to bridge the interests of consumers, farmers, and farmworkers, Beyond Pesticides advances improved protections from pesticides and alternative pest management strategies that reduce or eliminate a reliance on pesticides.
 Our membership and network span the 50 states and the world.

-There are some general issues that pertain to a number of materials.
-These comments will address general issues concerning ancillary substances, fermentation processes, prohibited uses of synthetics, and §606 in separate sections of these comments.
+Some general issues pertain to a number of materials.
+General issues concerning ancillary substances, fermentation processes, prohibited uses of synthetics, and §606 will be addressed in separate sections of these comments.